 Whether it's May the Fourth or any other day of the year, it's always the perfect time to start up a new Star Wars game.
-There are only a handful of Star Wars games available on PlayStation 4 right now, but there are some classics and a new one on the way that's sure to spark some interest.
+There are only a handful of Star Wars games available on PlayStation 4 right now, but there are some classics and a couple of newer titles sure to spark some interest.

-- ★ Featured favorite: Star Wars Battlefront II
+- ★ Featured favorite: Star Wars Jedi: Fallen Order

 - Kid-friendly: LEGO Star Wars: The Force Awakens

 - Use the Force: Star Wars Jedi Knight II: Jedi Outcast

 - Stay on target: Star Wars: Jedi Starfighter

 - Now this is podracing: Star Wars: Racer Revenge

 - Become Jango Fett: Star Wars Bounty Hunter

 - Branded cash grab: Pinball FX3 – Star Wars Pinball